 When "observation status" is initiated in the course of an encounter in another site of service (e.g., hospital emergency department, practitioner's office, nursing facility) all evaluation and management services provided by the supervising practitioner in conjunction with initiating "observation status" are considered part of the initial observation care when performed on the same date.
-The observation care level of service reported by the supervising practitioner should include the services related to initiating "observation status" provided in the other sites of service as well as in the observation setting.
-Evaluation and Management services on the same date provided in sites that are related to initiating "observation status" should NOT be reported separately.
+The observation care level of service reported by the supervising practitioner should include the services related to initiating "observation and Management services on the same date provided in sites that are related to initiating "observation status" should NOT be reported separately.